joshcanhelp/fastify-users-api/README.md

 OK
 ```

-Note that the `env` values used in the app are hard-coded in `docker-compose.yml` and can be changed as needed.
+Note that the environment variables used in the app are hard-coded in `docker-compose.yml` and can be changed as needed.

 ## Routes